 New Jersey has a population of more than 9 million people.
 As of early 2023, there were more than 2.2 million people enrolled NJ FamilyCare, up from 1.3 million in 2013 and amounting to nearly a quarter of the state’s population.

 According to NJ FamilyCare’s January 2023 enrollment report, about 312,000 of those enrollees were aged, blind, or disabled (those enrollees are subject to both asset and income limits), while more than 930,000 were children and more than 990,000 were adults eligible due solely to income (ie, pregnant women and low-income adults under the age of 65).

 History of New Jersey Medicaid expansion

 New Jersey was one of five states that opted to partially expand Medicaid well ahead of the 2014 start date that most states used.
-In New Jersey, childless adults with incomes up to 23% of poverty were able to start enrolling in Medicaid in April 2011 (as noted above, the expiration of previous waivers allowing this is part of the reason the Medicaid coverage losses in New Jersey — if the ACA were to be overturned — would exceed the number of people who have newly become eligible for Medicaid under the ACA).
+In New Jersey, childless adults with incomes up to 23% of poverty were able to start enrolling in Medicaid in April 2011.

-This was still a very low income limit (as of 2018, 23% of poverty level was just $2,792 in annual income for a single person), but was more generous than average: More than half of the states provided no health coverage assistance at all to low-income adults without children prior to 2014, and there are 11 states as of late 2021 that still provide no assistance to childless adults living in poverty.
+This was still a very low income limit, but was more generous than average: The majority of the states provided no health coverage assistance at all to low-income adults without children prior to 2014, and there are 11 states as of early 2023 that still provide no assistance to childless adults living in poverty.